 Dabrova Dolina, Croatia

-Why even small hydropower plants shouldn’t be built
+Why even small hydropower plants shouldn’t be built in protected areas.

 by Pippa Gallop, Bankwatch

 In 2015, Privredna Banka Zagreb (PBZ), part of Intesa Sanpaolo, extended EUR 1 million to a hydropower plant as part of an EBRD-financed sustainable energy credit line.
 What at first appeared to be a harmless watermill conversion soon turned into destruction of a priceless habitat.

 It is a remarkable river, teeming with life, from dice snakes to stone crayfish to otters.
 If you stay still in the water for more than a few seconds, the fish will come and investigate your feet.
 In its upper reaches it feels distinctly tropical, with a clear blue-green colour and lush vegetation hanging over the water.
 Before I came to Croatia, I had no idea that rivers like this existed in Europe.

 Adding to the Mrežnica’s beauty and biodiversity are more than ninety tufa barriers along its course.
 Tufa barriers are made by calcium carbonate being continuously deposited in the river.
 They are mostly shaped by mosses and other microphytes and macrophytes, insect larvae and other invertebrates.
 This delicate process results in fragile deposits that can easily be destroyed but represent a crucial habitat.
 Tufa barriers are therefore one of the two habitat types for which the whole river Mrežnica is protected as part of the EU’s Natura 2000 network.

 Alongside the waterfall there used to be three watermills.
 One is now being used as a weekend house, while the other two are in ruins.